Ircam-Partiels/Partiels/Docs/Partiels-Manual.md

 <img src="images/section-organize-the-tracks-by-groups.1-v1.0.6.png" width="416"/>
 </p>

 It is therefore often preferable to place matrix type analyses, such as a sonogram, at the bottom and point or marker type analyses, such as spectral centroid or transient detection, on top.
-Thus the lines and markers will be displayed above the matrices.
+Thus the lines and markers will be displayed over the matrices.

 ### 5.1.
 Edition